pminina01/readthedocs/Performance.md

 - Don't write with multiple threads to multiple files.
 - If even the small overhead of NLog is too much, use "Conditional logging", as described below.

+### Deferring message-formatting

+The goal is to defer the message-formatting so it becomes async.
+The async message-formatting requires that all parameters are immutable.
+To ensure that they don't change after having called the Logger (Ex logging an object and disposing the object afterwards should not log a disposed object).

+The NLog Logger (During the creation of LogEventInfo) checks whether all parameters are immutable / primitive.
+If one is complex-object, then message-formatting is not deferred.
+When having more than 5 parameters then it will skip the performance optimization, because checking the immutable state of the parameters has a cost.

 ### Conditional logging